ncatlab/nlab-content/pages/3/1/7/8/18713/content.md

-Severin Bunk is working on [[higher structures]] in geometry and topology, field theories and [[mathematical physics]], currently at the University of Oxford.
+Severin Bunk is working on [[higher structures]] in geometry and topology, field theories and [[mathematical physics]], currently at the University of Hertfordshire.

 * [website](http://people.maths.ox.ac.uk/bunk/)